manuelmusngi/systematic-options/README.md

 This is a project development to design, build, backtest, and deploy a systematic options volatility trading strategy in a modular C++ framework.

-The planned Options volatility strategies that will be incorporated by the development are:
+The planned Options volatility strategies that will be incorporated in the development are:

 - Volatility Arbitrage
 - Skew and Term Structure Exploitation